Hans203/Java-Programming-Exercises/README.md

 # Java Programming Exercises

 This repo gives you exercises to learn and practice **Java Programming**.
-Almost all the basic topics in Java has been covered in this repo.
+Almost all the basic topics in Java - objects, classes, constructors, keywords, inheritence, multiple inheritence, input output streams, exception handling and collection frameworks, has been covered in this repo.
 Do share your contributions if any.

 ## Prerequisites